axelwehner/c5-MobileDetectHelper/README.md

 ### Redirect to a mobile website when visiting with a mobile device

 Add the following code in the very first line of your `/themes/*/elements/header.php`.
-It is important that there are no spaces before this code.
+It is important that there is no output sent to the client before executing this code.

     $md = Loader::helper('mobile_detect');
     if ($md->isMobile) {